dhingrak/ToDoList/README.md

 # OTLP Exporter Plugin
-This plugin enables users to export EventStoreDB metrics via the OTLP exporter to a designated endpoint.
+This plugin enables users to export EventStoreDB metrics via the Open Telemetry Protocol to a designated endpoint.
 The users have the flexibility to set up a collector endpoint as per their requirements.
 For example, the user can configure an OTEL collector to receive, process, and export metrics as desired.
 To read more on the OTEL collector, please visit the following URL:- https://opentelemetry.io/docs/collector/